-A signed copy of the homeless decision letter should always be kept appropriately (electronically on HMS or on the applicant's homeless file) see Appendix 14 Suite of homeless letters.
+A signed copy of the homeless decision letter should always be kept appropriately (electronically on HMS or on the applicant's homeless file).

 8.1 Housing Association Tenants

 When issuing a homeless decision letter to a Housing Association tenant, whether positive or negative, a signed copy should be sent to the relevant Housing Association for their information.
 A copy of the letter will also be made available to all Housing Associations on HMS.